subugoe/pazpar2-js-client/README.markdown

 For the scripts to operate successfully, you will need:

-* your pazpar2 server (or a reverse-proxy forwarding to it) set up at the path /pazpar2/search.pz2 [[example apache configuration]](https://raw.github.com/ssp/pazpar2-extras/blob/master/fileadmin/apache/pazpar2.conf)
+* '''for direct pazpar2 use:''' a pazpar2 server (or a reverse proxy forwarding to it) set up at the path `/pazpar2/search.pz2` of your web server [[example apache configuration]](https://raw.github.com/ssp/pazpar2-extras/blob/master/fileadmin/apache/pazpar2.conf).
+This can be overriden by setting the JavaScript variable `pazpar2Path` before loading pz2-client.js.
+* '''for pazpar2 use through Service Proxy:''' Service Proxy (or a reverse proxy forwarding to it) set up at the path `/service-proxy/` and Service Proxy Authentication set up at the path `/service-proxy-auth`.
+This can be overriden by setting the JavaScript variables `serviceProxyPath` and `serviceProxyAuthPath` before loading pz2-client.js.
 * your results will be best if you use the same metadata fields we do.
 These are based on the ones provided by tmarc.xsl and augmented with additional fields in a few areas.
 The full list of fields can be found in the Readme of our [TYPO3 Extension](https://github.com/ssp/typo3-pazpar2).
 * [jQuery 1.7.1](http://jquery.com/) or higher included in your site
 * [flot](http://code.google.com/p/flot/) with its selection module included in your site if you set the useHistogramForYearFacets option to true; the script is included in the repository as a submodule